 The Earth’s climate is unstable and even minor changes to the energy balance causes large changes in climate.
 This then results in enormous damage to ecosystems (and human societies across the world).

-We cannot ‘stop’ some change from happening but we should do everything possible to reduce the scale of Man-kinds detrimental effect.
+We cannot ‘stop’ changes from happening but we should do everything possible to reduce the scale of Man-kinds detrimental effect.
 As people who ‘Revere the Earth’ we have a huge responsibility to lead by example.
-We need to become true ‘GUARDIANS’ of the land beneath our feet – we need to become ‘EARTH WARRIORS‘.
+We need to become true ‘GUARDIANS’ of the land beneath our feet.

 The Role of the Land